-USA Hockey is pleased to announce that the online age-specific modules will be available beginning at 9 am (MDT) Monday, Sept.
-16. All modules must be completed by Dec.
+USA Hockey is pleased to announce that the online age-specific modules are available at this time.
+All modules must be completed by Dec.
 31. You will need to complete the module(s) for the age level(s) of play that you are currently coaching.
 You do not need to retake a module if you completed it last season.
 If you are coaching multiple age levels then you will need to complete the module for each age group.

 Thank you for all that you do for youth hockey and good luck this season.